-You're already familiar with many cases of energy seeking equilibrium.
+You're already familiar with many cases of energy-seeking equilibrium.
 Imagine dropping an ice cube into a glass of water.
 Since the water has more energy than the ice, energy flows from the water to the ice and melts it.
 Once the ice is completely melted, the water's energy is in equilibrium—there's no reason for it to transfer.

 But, if we imagine going further and further back in time, we would find the universe's entropy to be lower and lower.
-There would be more and more opportunity for energy to be transferred.
+There would be more and more opportunities for energy to be transferred.
 If we got all the way back to the Big Bang, we would find that the universe had very low entropy indeed.

 Now, how likely is it that our universe just happened to be a low entropy one?
 Highly unlikely.
-In fact, mathematical physicist Roger Penrose calculated that, out of 10^10^123 possible starting points for the universe, only 1 would have as low entropy as ours.
+In fact, mathematical physicist Roger Penrose calculated that, out of 10^10^123 possible starting points for the universe, only one would have as low entropy as ours.

-This is significant because a high entropy universe would have the same amount of energy as a low entropy universe.
+This is significant because a high-entropy universe would have the same amount of energy as a low-entropy universe.
 In a high entropy universe, however, that energy would already be spread out and close to equilibrium.
 It would not be available for the development of life forms.